microsoft/InkMLjs/README.md

   ...
 </head>
 ```
-Then, create an HTML5 <canvas> element where you would like Ink to be rendered on the page.
-The <canvas> element must have a data-inkml-src attribute which references the inkml file you wish to be rendered.
+Then, create an HTML5 `<canvas>` element where you would like Ink to be rendered on the page.
+The `<canvas>` element must have a `data-inkml-src` attribute which references the inkml file you wish to be rendered.
 For example:
 ```html
 <canvas id="Canvas1" width="600" height="300" data-inkml-src="ink1.inkml">
 </canvas>
 ```
-Optionally, you may also specify the data-inkml-ignorepressure attribute.
-If the value of this attribute is “true”, then and Force channels present in the InkML will be ignored.
+Optionally, you may also specify the `data-inkml-ignorepressure` attribute.
+If the value of this attribute is `true`, then and Force channels present in the InkML will be ignored.
 Without pressure enabled, each continuous stroke within the InkML will be rendered with a single stroke thickness, but it will be drawn using antialiasing.
 With pressure enabled, strokes will be rendered with variable widths depending on the pressure applied by the stylus when the ink was original captured, but since SVG and HTML5 Canvases don’t natively support variable width strokes, the variability is approximated by rendering each segment of the stroke separately.
 This techinique makes it possible to approximate variable width strokes, but it destroys antialiasing.
-Below is an example of a canvas using the data-inkml-ignorepressure attribute:
+Below is an example of a canvas using the `data-inkml-ignorepressure` attribute:
 ```html
 <canvas id="Canvas1" width="600" height="300" data-inkml-src="ink1.xml" data-inkml-ignorepressure="true">
 </canvas>